 - Select Firewall & network protection.

-- Like in Windows 10, you will get the same three network options; Domain network, Private network, and Public network.
+- Like in Windows 10, you will get the same three network options: Domain, Private, and Public.

 - Navigate to Virus & threat protection and click on Manage settings.